-Steve was born in Belfast and raised during the Troubles.
+Steve Bannatyne is a UK-based artist working in abstract relief and wall-based assemblage, using reclaimed timber and found materials.
+He was born in Belfast and raised during the Troubles.
 Leaving home at 16, he studied Art and Design at Exeter College before earning a BA in Graphic Design from Central Saint Martins.
+His creative path has always been shaped by a sensitivity to place, history, and how we make meaning from what’s left behind.

 Recent Exhibitions